jssql1234/docs-sqlacc/docs/usage/Tools/basic-guide.md

   Menu: Tools | Analyse Data Integrity...

-:::Warning NOTE:
+:::warning
-RUN Analyse Data Integrity ONLY when you have at least 1-3 hours for operations in company and SQL Account to be fully stop...
+RUN Analyse Data Integrity ONLY when you have at least **1-3 hours** for operations in company and SQL Account to be **fully stop**...
 :::

   To analyse the data integrity check.
 It is recommended to perform this action **weekly** or **monthly**